immunogenomics/scHLApers/3_run_alignment/README.md

 - soloType (CB_UMI_Simple for droplet-based data)
 - cell_meta (.csv file containing cell metadata, used by the `starsolo_to_genesXcells.R` to filter the resulting raw output expression matrix to remove empty droplets.
 If you do not have a list of desired cells, see `--soloCellFilter` option in the [STARsolo manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)
 - numThreads (for parallelization)
-- readsDir (directory with bam files for the sample, named "SampleX.bam")
+- readsDir (directory with input bam files named "XXX.bam", where "XXX" is sample name)
 - Change filepaths for dir (output directory), masked GRCh38 genome and annotation files, and personalized reference files, as needed.

 Do not modify (required for scHLApers):